MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-best-practices.md

 ## Constructing generic types

 The property values of the content item can have a range of data types.
-Since GRPC does not have a construct for generic objects, we have created a GenericType structure that can hold any of the supported data types.
+Since gRPC does not have a construct for generic objects, we have created a [GenericType](/microsoftsearch/custom-connector-sdk-contracts-connectorcrawler#generictype) structure that can hold any of the supported data types.
 GenericType has the following structure:

 ```csharp
 // Represents a generic type that can hold any supported value